 Iiams says no two missions are alike.
 “Sometimes it’s easy and sometimes it can be challenging.
 Different animals have different natures.
 On one flight you might get a cute, cuddly dog that’s perfectly happy and on another you might get one that’s scared of flying and stressed.
 For me, that keeps it interesting.
 You’re always testing your skills and what you’re comfortable with.

 One of Iiams’ most memorable missions was helping transport nine kittens from Texas to Chicago.
 She signed up for the leg from Tulsa to Topeka, Kansas.
 She’s a cat-lover, and most missions are for dogs, so this was a special one for her.
 “These were very young kittens, and a vet had certified them healthy enough to fly.
-Unfortunately, one took a turn for the worse and died during its stay overnight in Tulsa.
-But we flew the eight kittens up to Topeka the next day, and at one point during the mission my co-pilot flew for a while, so I took one of the kittens and held it.
+We flew the eight kittens up to Topeka the next day, and at one point during the mission my co-pilot flew for a while, so I took one of the kittens and held it.
 My co-pilot took a photo that’s one of my favorites to this day, with that tiny kitten perched in my hand and looking like it’s the captain of the craft, just confident about everything.

 Like many volunteer pilots, she sees donating flights as a win-win.
 “At the end of the day, you’re flying a mission that’s not for you, it’s for these animals, for the other rescue volunteers, and for the future adopter.
 You’re helping them while building your flying skills.
 And it’s a service not only to the animal rescue community but to the aviation community because you have the chance to expose others to aviation.
 Just like Young Eagle flights, you can invite people to come on a mission with you.”
-Best of all, Iiams says volunteering is fun: “Working with the animals is fun.
-The people you meet are fun.
+Best of all, Iiams says volunteering is fun: “Working with these animals and meeting so many new people is very rewarding.
 People love you for being a pilot who would do this, and you feel so much better at the end of the day.
 It’s just such a special opportunity.”